udecode/plate/docs/ROADMAP.md

       block element (e.g. a paragraph) where the anchor is, following the caret as the user edits the content and navigates the document.
+- [x] HeadingToolbar – Provides a heading toolbar.
-- [x] Toolbar – Provides a toolbar with buttons.
+- [x] Toolbar – Provides a toolbar.

 ### Utilities